tanuvnair/js-mathematics-reimagined/README.md

-# js-trigonometry
+# js-mathematics-reimagined
-Learning trigonometry in JavaScript!
+Learning mathematics in JavaScript!